dzuvic/jtsgen/doc/source/Introduction.rst

 Introduction
 ============

-The project ``jtsgen`` converts Java types as TypeScript types at compile time using an annotation processor.
+The project *tsgen* converts Java types as TypeScript types at compile time using an annotation processor.
 The main use case of this project is getting code completion in the typescript frontend project for types that are defined in the JVM backend project.
 These backend types are usually written in Java (or Kotlin).